ezekg/channy/README.md

 events.
 It lets you to get rid of binding events to DOM elements (because those aren't very reusable across elements), and instead, to let `channy` message the members of a channel.
 As stated above, this is loosely based on the _flow_ associated with Go's channels.
-I use this library for most of my projects, so I thought I'd stop copying and pasting it and also keep it nice and versioned. :+1:
+I use this library for most of my projects, so I figured I should stop copying and pasting it and keep it nice and versioned. :+1:

 ## Install
 ```